Arts & Innovation District

 The goal is to create a vibrant and thriving urban center that capitalizes on diversity and serves residents and visitors for many years.
 The city is hiring an architectural firm to begin crafting a design vision – the “look” – for the area.

 As proposed, the Arts and Innovation District will include new city offices, a new library, a new museum or two, a performing arts center, a co-work space for entrepreneurs and a new city square for events and activities.
 The city’s Technology Advisory Group is working to create the co-work office where startup businesses and entrepreneurs could share creative space.
 The proposed rents would be modest at first, creating an incubator for new businesses.
 Bringing entrepreneurs and artists to the area also would create an inviting cultural atmosphere that could attract new business and residential projects.

 Relocating public facilities within the district will create additional foot traffic and potential customers to support new dining, retail and living options.
 Thanks to RIDE III funding, two blocks of US 501 (Main Street) will be relocated to follow Seventh Avenue North.
 This work is scheduled for early 2022 and will provide better traffic flows, more space for redevelopment and fewer traffic signals to create bottlenecks on Kings Highway.

 DOWNTOWN PROGRESS & ANNOUNCEMENTS

-Keep up with the progress of Myrtle Beach’s new Arts & Innovation District by visiting our Downtown Today website.
-Track announcements about new businesses, plans for the co-work space, implementation of the Downtown Master Plan and more at https://www.myrtlebeachboardwalk.com/downtowntoday.
+Keep up with the new plans and progress of Myrtle Beach’s new Arts & Innovation District by visiting our Downtown Today website.
+Track announcements about new businesses, plans for the co-work space, implementation of the Downtown Master Plan and more at https://www.downtownmyrtle.com/.
 The site also offers information about historical tax credits and investing in one of Myrtle Beach’s two Opportunity Zones.